Yagna24/Pytorch-ImageClassification/README.md

 # Pytorch-ImageClassification
-Ants and Beef Classification based on PyTorch
+Ants and Bees Classification based on PyTorch